 To book : +212 5243-75904

 There is a very lovely painter that has a studio downstairs … he is very (very!) chatty, but I loved his paintings.

-Le Jardin : The last restaurant we visited in Marrakesh was probably my favourite.
-This is the beauty of Marrakech : You enter Le Jardin through a very unassuming door, and behind the high walls you find the most beautiful courtyard, with banana tress everywhere, turquoise tiles on the floor and some turtles roaming around (yes, actually, real life turtles!).
+Le Jardin: The last restaurant we visited in Marrakesh was probably my favorite.
+This is the beauty of Marrakech: You enter Le Jardin through a very unassuming door, and behind the high walls you find the most beautiful courtyard, with banana trees everywhere, turquoise tiles on the floor and some turtles roaming around (yes, actually, real-life turtles!).
 Although very popular and busy this is the nicest place we have been to in Marrakech.

 To book : +212 5 24 37 82 95

 We couldn’t be in Morocco and miss the traditional hammam!
 I went to a hammam in France years ago and I only had a vague souvenir of the whole thing.
-Most of what I remembered was a bunch of ladies hanging out naked, and a women scrubbing me so hard I though all my skin would be gone!
+Most of what I remembered was a bunch of ladies hanging out naked, and a woman scrubbing me so hard I thought all my skin would be gone!

 It was the end of the trip and I felt like I deserved a little princess moment, and therefore decided to book into a fancy private hammam.
 Sadly the first few hammams I had in mind (like Les Bains de Marrakech) were already fully booked but I eventually came across the Heritage Spa, and booked for two.

 The first thing I found weird was that they confirmed my boyfriend and I could be together in the “private” hammam … right there I knew it would be nothing like my previous experience but I had a hard time picturing how it would actually plays out.